bisnad/MotionContinuation/rnn_interactive_live_mocap/README.md

 ### Graphical User Interface

-The tool provides a minimal GUI  for starting and stopping the motion continuation and for displaying the generated motions as a simple 3D stick figure (see Figure 1 left side).
+The tool provides a minimal GUI  for starting and stopping the motion continuation and for displaying the generated motions as a simple 3D stick figure (see Figure 1 middle window).

 ### OSC Communication